dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 DO_BenchmarkTests::search_time_table
 --- table : #105057148 micro seconds, #149850 of requests ran, #0 failed
 ```
-This means i am able to process 149850 ip adress request in 105057148 micro seconds milliseconds, which is XXX request/milliseconds
+This means i am able to process 149850 ip address request in 105057148 micro seconds milliseconds, which is XXX request/milliseconds

 # Evaluation